verifa/ansible-katas/10-testing-with-molecule/README.md

 ## Getting started

-We can initialize our Molecule structure with the following command.
+We can initialize our Molecule structure with the following command, but for the purpose of this exercise it has already been done for us.

 ```bash
 python3 -m molecule init scenario
 ```

-We should now see a new directory called `molecule` with a single scenario underneath, called `default`:
+We should then see a new directory called `molecule` with a single scenario underneath, called `default`:

 ```bash
 molecule